 Using the fault profile at the program point where a failure occurs, we can formulate the problem of finding a fix as a program synthesis problem.
-Let fail_state and pass_state be the invariants characterizing the failing and passing runs, respectively.
-Any piece of code that can drive the program state from fail_state to pass_state is a candidate fix which, if executed at the point of failure, would permit normal continuation of the failing run.
+For a location l , let fail_state and pass_state be the invariants characterizing the failing and passing runs, respectively.
+Any piece of code that can drive the program state from fail_state to pass_state is a candidate fix which, if executed at l , would permit normal continuation of the failing run.
 Formally, we are looking for a program fix that satisfies the specification: